PTsolvers/Chmy.jl/docs/src/getting_started.md

 ## Solving Time-dependent Problem

-We are resolving a time-dependent problem, so we advance our solutions using a time loop, specifying the number of iterations we desire to perform.
-The true action that takes place within the time loop is the variable update that is performed by the compute kernels `compute_q!` and `update_C!`, accompanied by the imposing the Neumann boundary condition on the `C` field.
+We are resolving a time-dependent problem, so we explicitly advance our solution within a time loop, specifying the number of iterations (or time steps) we desire to perform.
+The action that takes place within the time loop is the variable update that is performed by the compute kernels `compute_q!` and `update_C!`, accompanied by the imposing the Neumann boundary condition on the `C` field.

 ```julia
 # action